Jonathan Barnett, M.A. ‘08 M.A. in Counseling Psychology

 work as an Unconditional Education Coach in California.

-Jonathan Barnett graduated from the Adler School of Professional Psychology in 2008 with a Master of Arts in Counseling Psychology.
+Jonathan Barnett graduated from Adler University in 2008 with a Master of Arts in Counseling Psychology.
 He is a licensed Marriage & Family therapist serving school communities through his role as an Unconditional Education Coach for the Seneca Family of Agencies in California.

 Q: Tell us about your work.